Frequently Asked Questions

 How often should I have my eyes examined?

-• In general eye exams are recommended once a year to monitor eye health, especially for those with concern for eye disease and those wearing contact lenses.
+In general eye exams are recommended once a year to monitor eye health, especially for those with concern for eye disease and those wearing contact lenses.
+We strongly recommend annual exams for diabetics, people with family history of glaucoma or macular degeneration, and anyone that currently wears contact lenses.

 When should I have my child examined?

-• We recommend children be examined before they start kindergarten or sooner if any unusual concerns are present (i.e. eyes turning, trouble distinguishing objects, blurriness up close or at a distance).
+We recommend children be examined before they start kindergarten or sooner if any unusual concerns are present (i.e. eyes turning, trouble distinguishing objects, blurriness up close or at a distance).
+As children grow so do their eyes.
+Their vision can change at any time but annual exams are recommended.

 How long are prescriptions valid for glasses and/or contacts?